-- The policies and procedures adopted by Wimborne Academy Trust are fully implemented and followed by all staff. - All pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online, relationship education and extra-familial risks including exploitation. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and the deputy to carry out their roles effectively, including the attendance at initial and review child protection conferences, core group and other necessary meetings. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the agreed Whistle Blowing Policy. - They have completed Safer Recruitment training. - The procedure for managing allegations against staff is known to staff and displayed in staff rooms - Operate the procedure for managing allegations effectively and refer relevant concerns to the Local Authority Designated Officer (LADO) - That anyone who has harmed or may pose a risk to a child is referred to the DBS and any other relevant professional body. - A senior manager is appointed to deal with allegations against staff in the absence of the Headteacher.
+- The policies and procedures adopted by Initio Learning Trust are fully implemented and followed by all staff. - All pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online, relationship education and extra-familial risks including exploitation. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and the deputy to carry out their roles effectively, including the attendance at initial and review child protection conferences, core group and other necessary meetings. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the agreed Whistle Blowing Policy. - They have completed Safer Recruitment training. - The procedure for managing allegations against staff is known to staff and displayed in staff rooms - Operate the procedure for managing allegations effectively and refer relevant concerns to the Local Authority Designated Officer (LADO) - That anyone who has harmed or may pose a risk to a child is referred to the DBS and any other relevant professional body.

+• A senior manager is appointed to deal with allegations against staff in the absence of the Headteacher.

-6. The Board of Trustees will ensure that:
+6. Initio Learning Trust will ensure that:

-- The school has a safeguarding and child protection policy and procedures in place that are in accordance with statutory guidance and locally agreed inter-agency procedures, and the policy is made available to parents on request and via our website - The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; - The school follows the Pan Dorset Safeguarding Children Partnership guidance, and the statutory guidance Keeping Safe in Education 2022, for dealing with allegations of abuse against staff and volunteers. - A senior member of the school's leadership team is designated to take lead responsibility for safeguarding (and deputy). - There is a named Trust safeguarding Lead, Trust Safeguarding Officer and named Safeguarding Trustee for safeguarding and Designated Safeguarding Lead(s) within the school. - Staff undertake appropriate safeguarding/child protection training, at regular intervals: - Comply with the Dorset Safeguarding Children Partnership, (PDSCP) guidance. - They remedy, without delay, any deficiencies or weaknesses regarding safeguarding arrangements. - The Trust's Safeguarding Lead is nominated to be responsible for liaising with the LADO and /or partner agencies in the event of allegations of abuse being made against the Headteacher, taking appropriate action to minimise any further possible risk to the children in our school. - Where services or activities are provided on the school premises by another group or individual, the school will check they have appropriate policies and procedures in place about safeguarding children and have 'hire agreements' with external groups and individuals. - Policies and procedures are reviewed annually and provide information to the Local Authority as part of the annual Audit in regard to how the above duties have been discharged.
+- The Trust will ensure the Safeguarding and Child Protection Policy is updated and reviewed annually and work with the Trust Board regarding this. - The school has a safeguarding and child protection policy and procedures in place that are in accordance with statutory guidance and locally agreed inter-agency procedures, and the policy is made available to parents on request and via our website - The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children; - The school follows the Pan Dorset Safeguarding Children Partnership guidance, and the statutory guidance Keeping Safe in Education 2023, for dealing with allegations of abuse against staff and volunteers. - A senior member of the school's leadership team is designated to take lead responsibility for safeguarding (and deputy). - There is a named Trust safeguarding Lead, Trust Safeguarding Officer and named Safeguarding Trustee for safeguarding and Designated Safeguarding Lead(s) within the school. - Staff undertake appropriate safeguarding/child protection training, at regular intervals; - Comply with the Dorset Safeguarding Children Partnership, (PDSCP) guidance. - They remedy, without delay, any deficiencies or weaknesses regarding safeguarding arrangements. - The Trust's Safeguarding Lead is nominated to be responsible for liaising with the LADO and /or partner agencies in the event of allegations of abuse being made against the Headteacher, taking appropriate action to minimise any further possible risk to the children in our school. - Where services or activities are provided on the school premises by another group or individual, the school will check they have appropriate policies and procedures in place about safeguarding children and have 'hire agreements' with external groups and individuals. - Policies and procedures are reviewed annually and provide information to the Local Authority as part of the annual Audit in regard to how the above duties have been discharged.